stv0g/pion-transport/vnet/README.md

 ## Implementation

 ### Design Policy
-* Each pion package should have config object which has `Net` (of type `transport.Net`) property.
+* Each Pion package should have config object which has `Net` (of type `transport.Net`) property.
-    - Just like how we distribute `LoggerFactory` throughout the pion project.
+    - Just like how we distribute `LoggerFactory` throughout the Pion project.
 * DNS => a simple dictionary (global)?
 * Each Net has routing capability (a goroutine)
 * Use interface provided net package as much as possible